Skip to content

 Humber programs offer unique work-integrated learning opportunities to prepare students for their future careers.
 Students apply what they’ve learned in class and in real world environments through a wide range of academic, community and industry partnerships.
 These work-integrated and experiential learning opportunities may include field experience and applied research projects, or service learning.
 Check program pages to learn more about the specific opportunities within each program.

-Benefits of Field Experience
+Field Experience Abroad

 WIL Handbook

-For detailed information about your Work Integrated Learning processes see FSCS Work-Integrated Learning Handbook.
+For detailed information about your Work-Integrated Learning processes see FSCS Work-Integrated Learning Handbook.

 Pre-WIL Progression Path